William Smalley and Lydia Thurston

 aged 25, no children, which fits with all of this

-Black Dyke Farm.
-Your best bet is to download Google Earth
+for Black Dyke Farm.
+Your best bet is to download Google

-then click on the attached placemark.
-Google Earth has great
+Earth then click on the attached placemark.
+Google Earth

-quality images of the area, the location is just a paddock now so
+has great quality images of the area, the location is just a

 In the meantime you can go to